suil-hwang/GS-Reg/README.md

 2. **Interactive keypoint selection**: Provides an interface to select at least 3 corresponding points between scenes
 3. **SVD-based initial alignment**: Computes optimal rotation and translation between point sets
 4. **Transformation application**: Applies the computed transformation to all Gaussians in the source scene
-5. **Adaptive ICP refinement**: Uses an iterative closest point algorithm with:
+5. **Adaptive ICP refinement**: Uses an iterative closest point algorithm
-   - Automatic threshold determination based on scene scale
-   - Gradual threshold reduction for precise alignment
-   - Convergence monitoring via RMSE
 6. **Scene merging**: Combines the aligned scenes into a unified Gaussian model

 ### Usage